redheadedrod/j1850/README.md

 # j1850
-J1850 protocol for M2
+J1850 protocol for M2 from Macchina.cc

 Work in progress.

-No guarentee that will work at all Reworked another project to see if it would work.
+VPW basic protocol currently works but needs to be expanded.